About the Program

 If you have a question about accreditation, please contact NCOPE directly.

-The program also meets the NCOPE-accredited residency program experience requirement set by the American Board for Certification in Orthotics, Prosthetics and Pedorthics.
+The Residency Program also meets the NCOPE-accredited residency program experience requirement set by the American Board for Certification in Orthotics, Prosthetics and Pedorthics.
 To learn more, please contact ABC directly.